 - Click Save DNS settings.

 Email notifications to registrants

-To allow outbound email notifications from OpenSRS sent to registrants on behalf of the reseller, please include registrarmail.net in the SPF record of the domain configured as the technical email address of a reseller account.
+OpenSRS uses the reseller technical contact as the from address for messages to registrants.
+To ensure message delivery to registrants, please include registrarmail.net in the SPF record of the domain configured as the technical email address of a reseller account.

 Email Cluster A

 |Outbound email for both regular deliveries and filter-only deliveries||